Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Conjugacies , , , , and in finite partition monoids

-By Theorem \ref{tcfn}, $b^*=\lambda_\omega c^* \lambda_\omega^{-1}$ for some permutation $\omega$.
-By replacing $c$ with $c^{\omega}$ we may assume w.l.o.g. that $b^*=c^*$.
-Because $b,c$ are in $\cfn^B$-normal form, the only non-trivial applications of Lemmas \ref{l:2-bridge} and \ref{l:1-bridge} to $b,c$ involve Lemma \ref{l:2-bridge} on a connected set $A=\{x,y\}$ with blocks $\{x,y\}$ and $\{x',y'\}$.
+By Theorem \ref{tcfn}, $b^* = \lambda_\omega c^* \lambda_\omega^{-1}$ for some permutation $\omega$.
+By replacing $c$ with $c^{\omega}$, we may assume without loss of generality that $b^* = c^*$.
+Because $b,c$ are in $\cfn^B$-normal form, the only nontrivial applications of Lemmas \ref{l:2-bridge} and \ref{l:1-bridge} to $b,c$ involve Lemma \ref{l:2-bridge} on a connected set $A = \{x,y\}$ with blocks $\{x,y\}$ and $\{x',y'\}$.
 The same also holds for the outcome of such an application.
 It follows that $b^*,c^*$ are obtained from $b,c$ by replacing all blocks in such subpartitions with singletons.